 - Subpart NN indirect emissions are GHG emissions reported to the US EPA based on the amount of natural gas supplied to all end-use customers.

-To support our strategy, our Net Zero goals for Scope 1 and certain Scope 2 emissions by 2035 are aligned with the Paris Agreement.
-The actions we are taking today as part of our electric generation transition plan support the long-term target set by the Paris Agreement to limit global temperature increases to 2° Celsius by 2100.
+Our Net Zero by 2035 goals for Scope 1 and certain Scope 2 GHG emissions are aligned with the Paris Agreement.
+The actions we are taking as part of our generation transition plan support the long-term target set by the Paris Agreement to limit global temperature increases to 2° Celsius by 2100.
 As we implement our Net Zero plan, we intend to continuously assess steps needed to meet the Intergovernmental Panel on Climate Change’s short-term target of limiting global warming to 1.5° Celsius.

 Mitigating SF6 Emissions

 Sulfur hexafluoride (SF6), a GHG, is an insulating gas used in high-voltage electric transmission and distribution switchgear equipment.
-Since 1999, CenterPoint Energy’s electric operations business has been actively involved in SF6 emission programs with the U.S. Environmental Protection Agency (EPA).
+Since 1999, CenterPoint Energy’s Houston Electric operations business has been actively involved in SF6 emission programs with the U.S. Environmental Protection Agency.

 The EPA Natural Gas STAR Program provides a framework for partner companies with U.S. oil and natural gas operations to implement methane reducing technologies and practices, as well as to document their voluntary emission reduction activities.
 CenterPoint Energy joined the program in 1997 and submits its reports annually.